 The desert bighorn sheep is the state animal of Nevada and Nevada has a healthy population.
 The current desert bighorn population is estimated at 8,500.
-The state of Nevada also has two other subspecies, the California bighorn and Rocky Mountain Bighorn.
+Nevada also has two other subspecies, the California bighorn and the Rocky Mountain bighorn.
 The total estimate for all three subspecies is 10,700.

-The sheep are found throughout Nevada in the Southern, central and Western part of the state.
-They are found in mountain ranges and have been seen as far North as Interstate 80.
+The sheep are found throughout Nevada in the southern, central, and western parts of the state.
+They can be found in mountain ranges and have been seen as far north as Interstate 80.

 A good place to look for bighorns is in the mountains around Las Vegas.
 The cliffs around Red Rock Canyon at the Willow Springs picnic area are another good place to see them.

-In Boulder City in Hemenway Park they can be seen and also in the cliffs around Highway 93 near the Hoover Dam.
+In Boulder City, in Hemenway Park, they can be seen along the cliffs around Highway 93 near the Hoover Dam.

-Following reintroduction of the bighorn sheep in New Mexico there are now 15 herds in the State.
+Following the reintroduction of the bighorn sheep in New Mexico, there are now 15 herds in the State.

-The bighorns were reintroduced to the Wheeler Peak Wilderness in 1993, but have made their way to the Taos Pueblo side.
-In the winter the bighorns stay on Taos Pueblos South-facing slopes, moving back in the summer to the public side
+Bighorn sheep were reintroduced to the Wheeler Peak Wilderness in 1993 but have made their way to the Taos Pueblo side.
+In the winter, the bighorns stay on Taos Pueblos South-facing slopes, moving back in the summer to the public side

-In Culberson and Hudspeth Counties, in the Sierra Diablo Mountains forty five bighorns were released into the North end of the mountain range.
-The Sierra Diablo Mountains, and the ranges North of Van Horn, the adjacent Beach and Baylor ranges now sustain 800 animals.
+In Culberson and Hudspeth Counties, forty-five bighorns were released into the north end of the mountain range in the Sierra Diablo Mountains.
+The Sierra Diablo Mountains and the ranges north of Van Horn and the adjacent Beach and Baylor range now sustain 800 animals.

-In Brewster County South of Alpine the Elephant Mountain Wildlife Management Area population has increased substantially following the relocations of bighorns.
+In Brewster County South of Alpine, the Elephant Mountain Wildlife Management Area population has increased substantially following bighorns’ relocations.

-In Presidio County the bighorns in the Sierra Vieja mountains that can now be seen were translocated and numbers are increasing.
+In Presidio County, the bighorns in the Sierra Vieja mountains can now be seen were translocated, and numbers are increasing.

-The next herd can be found in Baylor Mountains in Culberson County.
-Twenty one bighorns, 6 rams and 15 ewes were reintroduced from the Chilicote Ranch brood pasture.
+The next herd can be found in the Baylor Mountains in Culberson County.
+21 bighorns, 6 rams, and 15 ewes were reintroduced from the Chilicote Ranch brood pasture.
 Bighorns can be seen in the Beach Mountains, also in Culberson County.

 In the West of Texas in Brewster county, the Black Gap Wildlife Management Area (BGWMA) has had both rams and ewes relocated since 1995.
 The BGWMA is located in Bofecillos Mountains in Big Bend Ranch State Park.

 Utah has approximately 3,600 bighorn sheep in the state.
-There are 2,800 desert bighorn found in the Southeast and 800 Rocky Mountain bighorns in the Northern half of the state.
-On Antelope Island the California bighorn is a separate population of Rocky Mountain sheep.
+There is 2,800 desert bighorn in the Southeast and 800 Rocky Mountain bighorns in the state’s Northern half.
+On Antelope Island, the California bighorn is a separate population of Rocky Mountain sheep.

 Between the rocky mountain bighorns in the North and the desert bighorns in the South, the I70 can be used as a rough geographic boundary.

 Hiking the Canyon Overlook trail in Zion National park is a great way to see desert bighorn sheep.
 The sheep were reintroduced to the region but dwindled down to low numbers before making a comeback.
-Bighorn sheep are now in such large numbers in Zion National Park that officials are worried about disease with domestic sheep livestock.
+Bighorn sheep are now in such large numbers in Zion National Park that officials are worried about them spreading disease to and from domestic sheep livestock.